Our Revolution: A Future to Believe in by Bernie Sanders

 So, why is this a one-sided book, other than that kind of spins off of Bernie's one-note trumpet in the campaign?

 Why?
 Yes, he voted against the Iraq War.
 So did other Democrats, even if they were a minority in the Senate.
 (Full details: 40 percent of Senate Dems voted against the Iraq War; 60 percent of House Dems voted no. Sanders was still in the House at the time.)
 That said, Bernie in general, and the duopoly in general, have supported most American imperialism and American interventionism.
 Bernie's no real friend of the Palestinians, for example, just like national Democrats in general.
 And, some of us know that.
 And we know that if he wrote enough about foreign policy, he eventually couldn't hide that.
+(Jeff St. Clair of Counterpunch, in a brief interview with Ken Silverstein, has more on the skinny of the reality of Bernie on foreign policy.)

 In other words, just as Bernie only mentioned coups under Republican presidents in his second Democratic primary debate with Hillary Clinton, and ignored Kennedy against Diem in Vietnam and Trujillo in the Dominican Republic, not to mention Obama-Clinton in Honduras, he had no desire to shine a light on his party line on most foreign policy.